AdrianDajakaj/scala-play-crud/README.md

 # Scala Play CRUD App

 This is a basic Scala 3 web application built using the [Play Framework](https://www.playframework.com/).
-The purpose of this project is to implement simple CRUD functionality using in-memory data structures for products, categories, and shopping carts.
+The goal of this project is to demonstrate basic CRUD operations for products, categories, and shopping carts using in-memory data storage.

 ## Features